marianoguerra/little-riak-core-book/_sources/ping-as-a-service.txt

 Search for 8080 and change it for 8081, save and close and stop the server if you are running it.

-Now we will run it again buit manually to avoid rebar3 from overriding our
+Now we will run it again but manually to avoid rebar3 from overriding our
 change:

 .. code-block:: sh